Intuit Online Payroll Review

 - Reports: Here is a screenshot of the reports section from the free trial.
 QuickBooks also allows for custom reports.

-- Benefits Administration: This is an area where Intuit is a bit behind, but it is growing.
-Benefits through Simply Insured are available, and it is including more HR administration integrations in future updates.
+- Benefits Administration: Intuit is growing its benefit options.
+Benefits through Simply Insured are available, and future updates through Mammoth, Inc., will include more HR administration integrations.
 There are options to connect your benefits management, but QuickBooks does not often integrate with things outside the QuickBooks Suite.
 So some businesses find themselves going back and forth with record keeping.

 - Payroll Garnishment: Intuit can handle pay garnishment for you.